-There is so much to do in Atlanta it can be mind boggling!
+There is so much to do in Atlanta it can be mind-boggling!
 Where do you start?
-For me, I put together a list of free things to do in Atlanta to mix in with the attraction we were going to pay for.
+For me, I put together a list of free things to do in Atlanta to mix in with the attractions we were going to pay for.
 This makes me and my budget a lot happier.

 We started by grabbing our Atlanta CityPASS and picking what we wanted to see first, like the Georgia Aquarium, and Zoo Atlanta.
 My kids love anything animal related, so these are always at the top of the list.

 I also like to grab the Entertainment Book for the area this has additional savings like the Jimmy Carter Library I mention below and Legoland.
 It also gives discounts on local restaurants so we can try out local food.

 Centennial Olympic Park – There is a splash park here for kids called the Fountain of Rings.
 Plus there are many free events all year and lots of great places for a picnic.

 Right across the street in the SkyView Atlanta, which you can use my method for getting free Groupon Bucks and get a free year pass and ride for free all year or just purchase a family pack 1-time ride.

 Marietta Fire Museum – You can view antique firefighting equipment and fire trucks on display, including an 1879 Silsby Steamer.
 This is a kid (and big kids) paradise.